Holy Family Catholic Church (Artesia, California): History

 Vicente's health began to decline, and he died on February 15, 1938, from colorectal cancer.
 His funeral was held in the Cathedral of Saint Vibiana.
 Patrick O'Connor, one of Vicente's successors starting in 1943, envisioned the growth of the church to include ministries and religious education.
 The archdiocese then acquired a location at 187th and Clarkdale measuring 4.5 acre.
 To raise funds for the parish school, going door-to-door was the main strategy, with the church being able to raise $50,000 for the complex.
 The school, Our Lady of Fatima, was named after one of the main contributors to the fundraising, the Our Lady of Fátima Society, and in honor of the Marian apparitions in Portugal in 1917.
 Joseph Thomas McGucken dedicated the school on August 22, 1948, and it opened on September 13.
 It was staffed by the Sisters of the Immaculate Heart of Mary when it first opened, staying for over 20 years.
 In the 1940s and 50s, donations mainly came from dairy farmers in the area, auctioning their cattle to raise money.

 With the growing number of parishioners, William Kelly, the pastor at the time, directed the construction of a new church.
 Groundbreaking took place on October 18, 1959, and was dedicated on September 29, 1961, by James Francis McIntyre.
 John Twomey, the pastor during the 1980s, created a committee that remodeled the rectory, and added a meeting hall, kindergarten, and computer lab.
 The Congregation of the Mission administered the church starting in 2004, assigning Johnny Zulueta as the pastor.
 Roger Mahony assigned the parish to the Marian Missionaries of the Holy Cross in 2010, a Philippine-based congregation, and the two most recent pastors, Raymond Decipeda and John Cordero, are a part of the organization.

 During the COVID-19 pandemic, the church had to close down, and masses were held online on Facebook and YouTube through live-streaming.
 In addition to this, it also held live conversations from a building adjacent to the church property, 18616 Seine Ave, called the Blessed Carlo Acutis Broadcast Center.
 After the lockdown ended, it was renamed the Youth Ministry Center.

-List of pastors

-This is a list of parish pastors from the church's founding in 1930 to 2023.